levin-riegner/flutter-template/README.md

 > To execute the build runner use the following command: <br>
 `flutter pub run build_runner build --delete-conflicting-outputs`.

-> ❗️ Currently on Flutter 1.22.* build_runner breaks with l10n, follow [this issue](https://github.com/dart-lang/build/issues/2835#issuecomment-703528119) instructions for the workaround.

 > 💡 **TIP**: You can hide the auto-generated files in Android Studio by going to Preferences > Editor > File Types. <br> Now look for "Ignore files and folders" field at the bottom and append `*.g.dart;*.freezed.dart;*.chopper.dart`;